lessthan3/asset-wrap/README.md

 ### Asset
 A wrapped asset, whether using snockets, stylus, sass, or less.

-All assets require at a minimum two parameters
+All assets require at a minimum one parameter
 * `src`: the path to your source file

+Most of the time you'll always want to include the `dst` parameter.
+It defaults to `src` if not provided
 * `dst`: the location to serve your file from (with md5 appended). also the cache key

 After "wrapping" your asset, it will contain